jsmrtn/craftagram/README.md

 ## Configuring craftagram

 Go to the settings page for `craftagram` and enter your `App ID` and `App Secret` from the step above into the required boxes, and hit 'Save'.
-When the page refreshes, you'll see there's a new button `Get Authorization URL`.
-Click that button to generate the URL, and then follow the URL to Instagram.
+When the page refreshes, you'll see there's a new button `Authorise Craft`.
+Click that button to go to instagram to complete the authorisation procedure.

 Instagram may challenge you with a login screen, so handle that, then click 'Authorize'.
 It'll do some work, and then redirect you back to Craft with the Long Access Token field populated.